-Coordinate with inpatient treatment units to facilitate discharge planning and develop and implement individualized transition plans with each participant.
+Coordinate with inpatient treatment units to faciliate discharge planning and develop and implement individualized transition plans with each participant.

 Assist consumers in their recovery by teaching independent living skills such as shopping, budgeting, meal preparation, accessing public transportation (including accompanying consumers to appointments) and establishing/maintaining community based natural supports.